 We tested every characteristic of the ropes with care.
 After exhausting comparative testing, we think that our review should be able to give you a solid piece of information to help you choose what rope to buy.

 What we tested upon each climbing rope

-Each climbing rope is different from each other so it’s important to know what type of rope you’ll be needing.
-Hopefully this review has helped you come to a conclusion of what rope you’ll purchase for your rock climbing adventure!
+Each climbing rope is different from the others so it’s important to know what type of rope you’ll need.
+Hopefully, this review has helped you come to a conclusion of what rope you’ll purchase for your rock climbing adventure!